hitesh113/hitesh113/README.md

 - 👋 Hi, I’m @hitesh113
-- 👀 I’m interested in Front-End Web Development.
+- 👀 I’m interested in Front-End Dev and UI/UX Design.
-- 🌱 I’m currently on Front-End Web dev.
+- 🌱 I’m currently on Design.
 - 💞️ I’m looking to collaborate after some times.
 - 📫 How to reach me hitesh18nayak@gmail.com...
 - ⚡ Fun fact: God plan's...